Academic Life

 Career Crossings Office

-The Career Crossings Office (CCO) offers services to graduate students through their graduate study and beyond with lifetime services.
-Information on career resources and programs is available online at saintmarys.edu/career-crossings, by contacting the office in 114 Spes Unica, by calling (574) 284-4775, or emailing cco@saintmarys.edu.
-Services and assistance can be provided in person, virtually, and by email.
+The Career Crossings Office (CCO) offers career services for all graduate students throughout their studies at Saint Mary’s and beyond with access to lifetime services.
+Information on career resources and programs are available by contacting the office in 114 Spes Unica, calling (574) 284-4775, or emailing cco@saintmarys.edu.
+Appointments can be made with the CCO by logging onto Handshake (https://saintmarys.joinhandshake.com).

 Exploring Career Options